swc-project/swc/bindings/binding_typescript_wasm/README.md

 This package provides a Wasm binding for the TypeScript transform.

-The supported TypeScript version is currently 5.5.4, execpt the stage 3 decorator proposal.
+The supported TypeScript version is currently 5.5.4, except the stage 3 decorator proposal.

 ## Contributing